aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 ## Step 4: Publish the Move module

-After the code was compiled and tested, we can publish the module to the account created for this tutorial.
-Run this below command:
+After the code iss compiled and tested, we can publish the module to the account created for this tutorial with the command:

 ```bash
 aptos move publish --named-addresses hello_blockchain=default